nickjj/orats/README.md

 You should set the pool size to be the maximum between your puma max threads and sidekiq concurrency value but it does not have to be exact.
 Feel free to experiment.

-## Expanding beyond the base template

-**Every other template will require you to have an unmodified base template already generated.** Thor was used to create the template files and you can go only so far with injecting text at specific regex patterns.

-All of the non-base templates will also run `bundle install` automatically because they will be using generators which require certain gems to be installed.
-This comes at a pretty high cost though because some people use gemsets while others do not.
-Some people use rbenv while others use rvm or something else.

-The templates all assume you are using bundler to handle gem separation without gemsets.
-If you want to send pull requests which create an rvm/gemset version of each template I will gladly accept it as long as it's a separate template file.

 ## Authentication and authorization

 Authentication is extremely common but the use cases of authentication vary by a lot.
 You might want 3 user profile